Acupuncture for the Eyes

 Blueberries benefit the eyes by providing vitamins A, C & E, plus zinc & anthocyanins

-Try to reduce screen time.
+On the subject of screen time, try to reduce it.
 When you are on screen, increase your blinking to help lubricate the eyes, and regularly look into the distance eg out of a window, to allow them to relax.
 Take regular exercise, and move around during the working day to promote circulation to this highly vascular tissue.

 With some conditions such as dry eye, recurrent conjunctivitis and blepharitis, there is much useful lifestyle and self-care advice that I can suggest to you.
 It is important that you follow these recommendations if acupuncture is to provide relief.